-Born in Mar del Plata, Argentina and raised in North Jersey, Violeta joined Telemundo62 in January of 2014.
-Previously, she attended Rutgers University, New Brunswick, where she received a bachelor’s degree in Journalism and Media Studies.
-She later earned her Certificate of Broadcast Meteorology from Mississippi State University.
+Born in Mar del Plata, Argentina and raised in North Jersey, Violeta joined the Telemundo62 team in January of 2014.
+Previously, she attended Rutgers University, New Brunswick, where she received a bachelor’s degree in Journalism & Media Studies, with a minor in Spanish.
+She later earned her Certificate of Broadcast Meteorology with Mississippi State University.

 Violeta's weather career began in 2010, when she joined AccuWeather as a bilingual broadcaster.
 Violeta has appeared on Fox News, Fox Business, ABC World News Now, The Big Ten Network, Fox Sports, several Telemundo and Univision affiliates, ZBM-TV (Bermuda), and various other Spanish networks across Latin America.
 The opportunity to forecast weather for a wide range of viewers, countries, climates and topographies on a daily basis-- in two different languages-- really sparked and inspired her to hone her interest in language and weather and how they are interpreted globally.

 In 2014, she moved to Philadelphia to launch Noticiero Telemundo62 at 5 p.m. and 11 p.m., and is now Philadelphia’s only Spanish-speaking local TV meteorologist.
 She has been nominated for three regional Emmys as 'Best Weather Anchor', and has also won three Emmy awards.

 Violeta is also very passionate and involved in mentorship on a personal level, and also in connection with her alma mater.
 Violeta is a Media Mentor at Rutgers University, through the Institute for Women’s Leadership.
 She regularly lends her time to Rutgers Future Scholars—a program that identifies and gives academically promising low-income high school students the opportunity for a college education.
 She is also a strong advocate of The Boys & Girls Club, having attended their programs throughout her childhood in Garfield, N.J.